Bad credit loans UK - a guide to getting approved

 Any negative information on your credit report can only be eliminated once a certain time period has expired.
-For example, in the case of a County Court Judgement (CCJ), it will take 6 years for it to clear from your credit report by default.
-The same time period also applies to a DRO, IVA or in the case of someone who has been declared bankrupt by the High Court.
+For example, in the case of a County Court Judgement (CCJ), it will take 6 years for it to clear from your credit report.
+The same time period also applies to a DRO, IVA, or in the case of someone who has been declared bankrupt by the High Court.

 Be aware of the false promises made by Credit repair agencies

 There are hundreds of credit repair agencies that make misleading and inaccurate claims that they can magically fix your bad credit or remove some bad information but, you should be aware that legally speaking, no negative information can be removed from your credit report.